 To those who tried to recruit me during this time: thanks for the opportunity but please show some respect. 😳

 To the morally bankrupt driving force behind the ridiculousness: thank you for showing us that we are so much stronger than we knew. 😎

-To the field of Jamberry: it is US that built this company.
-That will NEVER change and no one can take US away from each other. 😁
+To the field of Jamberry: it is the US that built this company.
+That will NEVER change and no one can take the US away from each other. 😁